Chronic illness changes your life.

 In whatever state you find yourself right now, even if it is not optimal physical, mental, or emotional health, you are not alone.
 There is a group of us here ready to support you as you take the next baby step on your own journey.
 There are tools and skills that you can learn that will make the process easier.

-Where are you today on that scale of readiness?
 Are you feeling despair, hope, anger, or empowerment?
 All those feelings are acceptable here.
 I’d love to have you reach out and share with me what is on your heart and mind today or what you are experiencing with your body as it does its best to take care of you in today’s ever-changing world.

 Lots of love,